jwuestef/lms/README.md

 View an in-depth [user manual](https://docs.google.com/document/d/1inWpugtxjnkL31oBsdBdP9H6GDv_H6cae_Gd-ozrQsk/edit#).

 ## Cloning this repository
-Clone this Github repository, run `npm install` to install the dependancies, and then `ng serve` to build the app.
+Clone this Github repository, run `npm install` to install the dependencies, and then `ng serve` to build the app.
 Navigate to `http://localhost:4200/` to view the website.

 ## Deploying this website